 Cooperate in the resolution of private conflicts when required.

-After knowing about the different 4 types of police in Spain, I suppose that you won't be as confused as before and know where you should turn to when you need to apply for the NIE card or if any other issue appears.
+After knowing about the 4 different types of police in Spain, you shouldn´t be as confused as before and now you know where to go to apply for the NIE card or if any other issue appears.